PenguinByte-Projects/Project-Windfall/README.md

 # ![Project Windfall Ad2](https://github.com/PenguinByte-Projects/Project-Windfall/assets/90986945/47eebfb6-4880-445f-bcc5-27098ab1ec54)
 # What is Project Windfall?
-Project Windfall is an immutable, independently-based GNU/Linux distribution with with an emphasis on security, modularity, and convenience.
+Project Windfall is an immutable, independently-based GNU/Linux distribution with with an emphasis on security, modularity, reliability, and convenience.

 # Disclaimer
 Project Windfall is a work in progress.